jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 dissipating.
 However the spirit can still make attacks against the sorcerer unless he also uses Spirit Resistance to protect himself from spectral harm.

-142
-Alex Greene (order #3215550)                                                                          2
 Once within the Binding, the creature remains there until it is freed, either through the will of the item’s owner or the destruction of the Binding.
 A creature bound into an item has no natural contact with the outside world and cannot perceive it in any way unless it uses magic.
 Someone in physical contact with the binding can use it to